42BV/quality-workshop-clean-code/README.md

 ## Contains code that is the starting point for the "open/closed" refactoring:

-The `CollectorsItemValidator` class is not open for extension and closed for modification; each time a new subtype of `CollectorsItem` is introduced the implementation has to be changed.
+The `CollectorsItemValidator` class is not open for extension and not closed for modification; each time a new subtype of `CollectorsItem` is introduced the implementation has to be changed.
 Also, when the validation of a subtype changes, the `CollectorsItemValidator` has to be modified.
 We are going to refactor the code so that when introducing a new subtype of `CollectorsItem`, the existing implementation does not have to change...